-If you're using Vizlib Writeback Table, and your app reload time is longer than 2 minutes you might want to try working with binary loads.
+If your app reloads time is longer than 30 seconds you might want to try working with binary loads to improve the reload time.
 For an overview of the Binary Load structure please see the Qlik Sense article here.
 You can find the full Qlik Sense reference article for binary statements here.

 TABLE OF CONTENTS